Premature baby

 Sick and very premature infants may need other treatments, depending on what problems they have.
 A baby who needs help breathing may have an oxygen tube or a machine, called a ventilator, that moves air in and out of the lungs.
 Some babies may need medicine or surgery.

-How can you care for your premature baby?
+How can you care for your late preterm baby?

-• Your baby may come home with a feeding schedule.
-This will tell you how often to nurse or bottle-feed.
+• Follow your baby's feeding schedule.
+This will tell you how much your baby can eat and how often to nurse or bottle-feed.
 Do not go longer than 4 hours between feedings.

 • Small feedings may help reduce spitting up.
 Talk to your doctor if your baby spits up a lot during or after feedings.

-• If your baby has a feeding tube, follow instructions for its use.
+• If your baby has a feeding tube, follow instructions for its use and care.
+Your doctor or the hospital staff will show you how to use it.

 Apnea in a premature baby: When to call